senseiwells/EssentialClient/README.md

 * Type: `Boolean`
 * Default Value: `false`
 * Extra info
   * This may not work on servers with strong anticheat

 ## betterPingDisplay
 This will show the ping in milliseconds in the tab list
 * Type: `Boolean`
 * Default Value: `false`

+## chunkDebugMinimapBackground
+This toggles whether a background will be rendered for the chunk debug minimap
+* Type: `Boolean`
+* Default Value: `true`

 ## clientScriptFilename
 This allows you to choose the file you want to use for your script